rusefi/rusefi_documentation/HOWTO/HOWTO-contribute-to-documentation.md

 #### How to contribute to https://github.com/rusefi/rusefi_documentation

-Step 0: Edits are possible directly via [https://github.com/rusefi/rusefi/wiki/](https://wiki.rusefi.com/) 'Edit in GitHub' button.
+Step 0: Edits are possible directly via [https://wiki.rusefi.com](https://wiki.rusefi.com/) 'Edit in GitHub' button.
 A Fork and PR will be created.

 ![image](https://user-images.githubusercontent.com/22799428/200407238-74b1fd66-e6b1-46cc-a7b8-398f5c5b41f6.png)

-Step 1: Sign up or sign in to https://github.com
+Step 1: Alternatively, sign up or sign in to https://github.com

 Step 2: Open https://github.com/rusefi/rusefi_documentation and click 'Fork' - this would produce your own fork/copy of rusefi_documentation which you can now edit right in your browser!
 ![editor](FAQ/github_online_editor.png)